 “We have big plans for Kazakhstan”

-– Which of the Kazakh-Russian projects do you regard as the most successful?
+back to contents– Which of the Kazakh-Russian projects do you regard as the most successful?
 What are the prospects of cooperation between the two countries?

 – Our Central Asian office was opened in Astana about 2 years ago.
 Since then, we have established ourselves as a regional center, staffed the office and have been working hard to promote Rosatom Group’s competencies, particularly those related to nuclear technologies and power generation.
 Our nuclear technologies include medical solutions to help people maintain good health.
 Other aspects of cooperation are joint projects with Kazatomprom, our major partner in the country.
 We have 5 joint ventures operating in Kazakhstan, and all of them hold the lead in terms of uranium production, cost efficiency and sustainability.
 In addition, our regional office covers other countries comprising the Central Asian region, and we thus developing partnerships with Uzbekistan, Tajikistan, Kyrgyzstan and Turkmenistan.
 Among our partners is the Kazakhstan National Nuclear Center (NNC) celebrating its 25th anniversary this year.
 We signed a cooperation agreement at last year’s Atomexpo in Moscow.
 Since then, our partnership has been gathering pace.
 Just at the end of the last week, Rosatom’s delegation visited the NNC.
 Besides, we have signed very important agreements with Kazakhstan Engineering for joint heat generation and petrochemical equipment production and delivery to other countries, including Kazakhstan.